 To aid the consideration of climate-related risks and opportunities, the Trustee undertook scenario analysis as at 31 December 2022, which was intended to show the impact of various climate scenarios on the Fund's assets and liabilities.

-The Trustee has reviewed the output of the scenario analysis conducted in the last reporting period and believes it remains appropriate.
-There were no significant changes to the Fund's strategic asset allocation made over the period, nor does the Trustee believe there has been sufficient progress made in terms of data quality or scenario methodology to warrant refreshing the analysis.
-The Trustee will keep abreast of evolving best practice and review this decision again next year.
+The Trustee has reviewed the output of the scenario analysis conducted in the first reporting period and believes it remains appropriate.
+Except for modest de-risking towards the end of the year, there were no significant changes to the Fund's strategic asset allocation made over the period.
+The Trustee also does not believe there has been sufficient progress made in terms of data quality or scenario methodology to warrant refreshing the analysis at this point in time.